 Yes, please do.
 Only one sword may me made per paid registration, but parents are welcome to attend the on farm day with their child and assist in the sword making if desired and this is encouraged.

-Are non-registered siblings able to attend the on farm day?
+Are non-registered siblings able to attend the workshop?

-Only registered children and their parents are able to attend the on farm day.
+Only registered children and their parents are able to attend the workshop.
 The sword casting workshop involves molten aluminum.
 For the safety of all participants, we ask that you consider this a special parent/child day with the child registered for this program.

 What information do I need about the lunch break?

 Participants and parents wishing to attend will need to bring all lunches from home.
 The lunch break is not set for a specific time quite yet.
-There will be a pause in the sword casting after certain steps have been completed, and at that time folks will be guided to the picnic area on the farm to enjoy a picnic lunch brought from home.
+There will be a pause in the sword casting after certain steps have been completed, and at that time folks will be released to enjoy a picnic lunch brought from home.
 After the lunch break, the workshop will resume.
 At this time, it is estimated that the workshop will end at approximately 2:30 PM.

 What else do I need to know or bring?

 Participants and parents will need to bring bottles of water.
-Refills available on the farm.
 Also, it will be warm, and could be rainy, so please dress accordingly.
-Close-toed shoes are always required on the farm, but on rainy days we also encourage wearing boots.
-Any events on the farm provide a good chance of getting dirty, so please consider not wearing your favorite clothes to the farm.
+Close-toed shoes are required.

 What is required?